 This makes sufficient use of:

-These give enough detail so that other researchers are able to carry out the same research.
+These give enough detail so that other researchers can carry out the same research.
 For example, equipment used or sampling methods should all be described in detail so that others could follow the same steps.
 Where methods are not detailed enough, it's usual to ask for the methods section to be revised.

 This has enough data points to make sure the data are reliable.
 If there are insufficient data, it might be appropriate to recommend revision.
 You should also consider whether there is any in-built bias not nullified by the control experiments.

-During these checks you should keep in mind best practice:
+During these checks, you should keep in mind the best practice:

 Standard guidelines were followed (e.g. the CONSORT Statement for reporting randomized trials)